deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 and ``rotor_frequency`` are also used in creating this ``BlochDecayCTSpectrum`` method.
 Finally, every Method object has ``experiment`` attribute used to hold the experimental spectrum that is to be modeled with the Method object.

-Next, the simulator object is created and initialized with the SpinSystem and Method objects, and run.
+Next, the simulator object is created and initialized with the SpinSystem and Method objects and run.

 .. plot::
     :context: close-figs